bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/004-basic-shell-commands.md

 > Note: keep in mind that the `rm` command would completely delete the files and folders and the action is irreversible, meaning that you can't get them back.

+One thing that you need to keep in mind is that all shell commands are case sensitive, so if you type `LS` it would not work.

 With that, now you know some basic shell commands which will be benefitial for your day-to-day activities.